dalzilio/mcc/README.md

 Available Commands:
-  hlnet       generates a .net or .tpn file from a PNML file describing a high-level net lola        generates a net file in the LoLa format from a PNML file describing a high-level net
+  hlnet       generates a .net or .tpn file from a PNML file describing a high-level net lola        generates a net file in the LoLa format from a PNML file describing a high-level net pnml        generates a P/T net file in PNML format from a PNML file describing a high-level net

 Use "mcc [command] --help" for more information about a command.